-My scientific research interests are focused on the way the First Stars in the Universe formed, how they interacted with and transformed their environments, and how the fundamental mechanism by which stars form changed from that first generation to subsequent generations.
-My interests in computational science and discovery are focused on enabling deeper questions to be asked of data, and how we can broaden the reach of software communities and collectives in science.
+My astrophysical research interests are focused on the way the First Stars in the Universe formed, how they interacted with and transformed their environments, and how the fundamental mechanism by which stars form changed from that first generation to subsequent generations.
+My interests in information and computational science are focused on understanding how information is generated, how individuals interact with it, and enabling deeper questions to be asked of data.
+Ultimately, I aim to broaden the reach of software communities and collectives in science.

 You can find things I work on elsewhere on the web, at the ADS, at the yt site (and blog!), bitbucket, and the Enzo project.
-I also have a G+ profile, where I am relatively active.
+I also have a G+ profile, where I am relatively active, and a twitter handle (@powersoffour).

 Feel free to drop me a line at firstname.lastname@example.org.